-A hit-and-run automobile accident in Bakersfield can leave you with many questions about your rights and legal options as an injured victim.
-Without the at-fault driver to hold responsible, you may not know where to turn for the financial compensation or justice that you deserve.
-With help from a Bakersfield car accident lawyer at Jacoby & Meyers, you can explore all of your options and make informed decisions about the future of your claim.
+A hit-and-run automobile accident in Bakersfield can leave you with many questions about your rights and legal options.
+Without the at-fault driver identified, you may not know where to turn for financial recovery.
+With assistance from a Bakersfield car accident lawyer at Jacoby & Meyers, you can explore your options and make informed decisions about your claim.

 Injured in a Hit-and-Run Accident?